applidget/psdock3/README.md

 - archive (gzip) the current log file by prepending a timestamp
 - empty the current log file
 - keep at most 5 log archives

+#### -kill-timeout

+Timeout in seconds that will trigger a sigkill on the process if it's still running after receiving a sigterm or sigint.
+This may be interesting for processes that caught these signals but do not process them in a reasonable delay

 ##Dependencies